Mesh Augmentation of LoRaWAN-based IoT Networks: Background

 \section{Background}

-LIMA builds on two technologies -- LoRaWAN and mesh networking -- in order to achieve its goals.
-In this section, we provide a background on LoRaWAN technology, as well as a review of the literature in the area of mesh/multihop networking related to LoRa/LoRaWAN.
+LIMA builds on two technologies -- LoRaWAN and mesh networking.
+In this section, we provide a background on LoRaWAN technology, as well as a review of the literature in the area of wireless mesh/multihop networking related to LoRa/LoRaWAN.